cjlennon-dev/cjlennon/README.md

 ## What is cjlennon?

 cjlennon is (apart from being my name - yes thats me - Chris Lennon!) is a system.
 A system of software development that is designed to help software developers and software development teams produce high quality, high value code - and do this at the pace needed.
 The system seeks to maximise developer creativity by maximizing developer freedom.
-While also gaining the benifits that consistancy can bring.
+While also gaining the benifits that consistency can bring.

 The system consists of:

 - A set of patterns.
 Patterrns are the heart of software development - by following a pettern you are effectively gaining years of experience simply by following in others footsteps.
-Because the end goal of the system is to maximise value by maximising developer creativity, through maximizing developoer freedom these are presented simply as patterns.
-They are not rules.
-Heck, they are not even guidelines.
-Having said that, every pattern presented here represents a _lot_ of hard-won experience.
-I hope you will consider some of them :-)

 - A sample application.
 Named `cognify` this is a full, working piece of open-source software that shows these patterns in use.
 This is a responsive web application that allows the management of AWS Cognito users and includes reporting and synchronization with Gsuite (Gmail) contacts.
 I am hoping to release this early 2018

-Rather than simply presenting patterns in the abstract the sample applications shows one real-world application of these patterns in use.
-Enjoy and I hope there will be many more!!
+Rather than simply presenting patterns in the abstract the sample applications shows (or at least _will_ when it is released) a real-world application of these patterns in use.
+Enjoy!!

+# A.  Patterns required for collaboration

 ## Pattern: Everything is a module